maxim5/time-series-machine-learning/README.md

 In the end, the report is summarized to one evaluation result, which is `mean_abs_error + risk_factor * sd_abs_error`.
 You can vary the `risk_factor` to prefer the models that are better or worse on average vs in the worst case.
 By default, `risk_factor=1.0`, hence the model above is evaluated at `0.0433`.
+Lower evaluation is better.

 Running predictions
 -------------------

-The `run_predict.py` script downloads the current trading data for the selected currencies and runs all models that have been saved for these currencies, period and target.
+The [`run_predict.py`](run_predict.py) script downloads the current trading data for the selected currencies and runs all models that have been saved for these currencies, period and target.

 ```sh
 # Runs all models for BTC_ETH ticker and outputs the aggregated prediction.